The course is part of this learning path

 Java: A First Look

-- Understand the Java tooling and which tools are used for tasks such as compiling, running, and documenting Java programs
+- The Java tooling and which tools are used for tasks such as compiling, running, and documenting Java programs

-- Compile and run a simple Java application using the javac and java tools
+- How to compile and run a simple Java application using the javac and java tools

 - A basic understanding of software development

 - A basic understanding of the software development life cycle

 - Software Engineers interested in learning Java to develop applications

 - Software Architects interested in learning Java to design applications

 - Anyone interested in basic Java application development and associated tooling